gumaerc-testorg/15.071-spring-2017/content/pages/logistic-regression/assignment-3/_index.md

 By inspecting the coefficient of the variable "loudness", what does our model suggest?

-Exercise 7

-&nbsp;Mainstream listeners prefer songs with heavy instrumentation&nbsp;
+ Mainstream listeners prefer songs with heavy instrumentation

-&nbsp;Mainstream listeners prefer songs with light instrumentation&nbsp;
+ Mainstream listeners prefer songs with light instrumentation

-Explanation

-The coefficient estimate for loudness is positive, meaning that mainstream listeners prefer louder songs, which are those with heavier instrumentation.

-CheckShow Answer

 ## Problem 3.1 - Validating Our Model

 Make predictions on the test set using our model.
 What is the accuracy of our model on the test set, using a threshold of 0.45?
 (Compute the accuracy as a number between 0 and 1.)

 To get the accuracy after you make the predictions, you can use the table(variable1, variable2) command to generate a summary table that counts the number of observations for each of the possible combination of values in variable1 and variable2.
 You can also do so by using the group\_by and summarize commands in dplyr package.

-Exercise 8

-&nbsp;Numerical Response&nbsp;

-Explanation

 You can make predictions on the test set by using the command: